Jingtian1989/round-robin-eth/README.md

 ##	Implementation Details

-Balance network traffic between devices, I add a virtual layer(the r-r eth) between the upper applications and lower devices.
+Adding a virtual layer(the r-r eth) between the upper applications and lower devices to balance network traffic.

 ###	intercept incomes